 Try to replicate the natural hunting movements in your cat in a game resembling cat and mouse.
 Get a toy on a string, and try to sloooowly move it away from your cat.
 You can also pull it along next to him, around the corner, behind a box or move it in other ways that encourage your cat’s curiosity as if the toy were a mouse, a bird or a butterfly.

 It’s important to let your cat follow the toy with his gaze, stalk it and pounce on it, and occasionally let him jump on it, chew it, sit on it or even carry it around in his mouth.
-Let your cat express his natural behavior through playing.
+Let your cat express his natural behavior by playing.

 Providing solo playing toys, such as plush mice, small balls and food dispensing toys, can boost a cat’s confidence significantly.
 You can find other tips to build confidence in shy cats here.